hashicorp/vault/website/source/guides/secret-mgmt/cubbyhole.html.md

 It is not possible to reach into another token's cubbyhole even as the root user.
 This is the key difference between the cubbyhole and the key/value secret engine.
-The secrets in the key/value backends are accessible to any token for as long as its policy allows it.
+The secrets in the key/value secret engine are accessible to any token for as long as its policy allows it.